 - To program a new Master Code to replace the old one.
-See "Record A Master Code" stated at "Location 01" for the details. - The keypad will set itself to normal operation mode 1 minute after power-up if the Egress Button is not pressed and the DAP code is not keyed in.
+See "Record A Master Code" stated at "Location 01" for the details. - The keypad will set itself to normal operation mode 1 minute after power-up if the DAP jumper and DAP code are not operated properly.
 To set keypad back to power-up mode, repeat procedures 1-4.